 The EMC conducts a preliminary technical review at a publicly noticed open meeting, considering the completeness of the proposals and whether they are within the scope of the Research Themes and CMQs, which are available on the EMC website.
-At this meeting, which typically occurs in the summer, the EMC sends an email invitation the Principal Investigator (PI) for any ICPs on which it would like to see a Full Project Proposal (FPP).
-Detailed instructions for completing and submitting the ICP are detailed in the grant guidelines, or Request for Proposals, which can be found on the EMC website under the section titled “Project Applicants,” along with other related documents (i.e., the ICP and FPP).
+At this meeting, which typically occurs in the summer, the EMC the EMC determines if an ICP is complete and within scope.
+If so, it will email an invitation to the Principal Investigator (PI) to submit a Full Project Proposal by a specified date, typically in June .
+Detailed instructions for completing and submitting the ICP are detailed in the Grant Guidelines (i.e., Request for Proposals), which can be found on the EMC website under the section titled “Project Applicants,” along with other related documents (i.e., the ICP and FPP).

 4.2 Project Evaluation and Funding Recommendations